publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch35/m__us_usc_t50_s1701.md

     Ex.
 Ord.
 No. 13611, May 16, 2012, 77 F.R.
 29533.

-    Continuation of national emergency declared by Ex.
+    Continuations of national emergency declared by Ex.
 Ord.
-No. 13611 was contained in the following:
+No. 13611 were contained in the following:

+    Notice of President of the United States, dated May 12, 2014, 79 F.R.
+27477.

     Notice of President of the United States, dated May 13, 2013, 78 F.R.
 28465.